-Trigger point release is one of the most effective ways to treat muscle pain, and with new emerging tools like Back Buddy and QL Claw, you can feel the benefits of trigger point massage right at home.
+Trigger point release via massage is one of the most effective ways to treat muscle pain.
+With new emerging tools like the Body Back Buddy and QL Claw, you can feel the benefits of trigger point self-massage right at home.
 Read on to hear the case for trigger point therapy and determine which massage tool is best for you!

-Back Buddy Vs. QL Claw - What Is A Trigger Point Tool?
+Back Buddy & QL Claw - What Is A Trigger Point Tool?

 Back Buddy and QL Claw are two of the most versatile trigger point release tools on the market.
 Both massage tools effectively work out muscle knots and trigger points that can cause a lot of pain in the body.